Chesterton, Oxfordshire: Social and economic history

 The main road between Bicester and Enstone passes through the north of the parish.
 In 1797 an Act of Parliament made this road into a turnpike.
 It was disturnpiked in the 19th century and is now the B4030.

 There was a mansion at the south-east end of Chesterton village by the early part of the 18th century.
 It was improved in the middle of the 18th century, and its grounds were extended for George Clarke, Sheriff of Oxfordshire by diverting part of Akeman Street.
 By 1823 it was the principal house in Chesterton, and Clarke's son lived there for many years.
 By 1887 the house was unoccupied and in 1889–90 it was replaced by a new Italianate house built for Henry Tubb, a banker of Bicester.
-By 1939 the Royal Exchange Assurance Corporation owned the house, but by 1955 it was Audley House mixed preparatory school.
+In 1939 the Royal Exchange Assurance Corporation owned the house, but by 1955 it was Audley House mixed preparatory school.
 It is now Bruern Abbey Preparatory School.

 Bignell on Gagle Brook was formerly a separate hamlet.
 Bignell House in Bignell Park was designed by the architect William Wilkinson and built in 1866 but was demolished before the end of the same century.
 The present Bignell House may date from 1892, which is the date on a copper ogee dome on a turret on one corner of the building.

 In 1854 Lady Jersey had a school built for the parish.
-In 1933 it was reorganised as a junior school, since which time secondary school pupils from Chesterton have attended school in Bicester.
+In 1933, it was reorganised as a junior school, since which time secondary school pupils from Chesterton have attended school in Bicester.
 The school is now a Church of England primary school.

 In 2019, a proposal was submitted by the American indoor waterpark company Great Wolf Resorts to construct a branch of their Great Wolf Lodge chain in Chesterton as part of the brand's expansion into the European market.
-The proposal was accepted by planning inspectors in 2021, with construction scheduled to commence by the end of 2022.
+The proposal was accepted by planning inspectors in 2021, and construction commenced on the site in 2022.